José Antonio Caro (footballer, born 1993): Club career

 Born in Estepa, Province of Seville, Caro played youth football for local Real Betis, and made his senior debut with the B team in the 2011–12 season, playing one game in the Segunda División B.

 Caro appeared in his first competitive match with the Andalusians' main squad on 3 November 2013, coming on as a substitute for Damien Perquis in the 55th minute of a 3–2 La Liga away loss against Málaga CF. He was handed his first start four days later, featuring the entire 1–0 win at Vitória S.C. in the group stage of the UEFA Europa League.

 On 21 August 2015, Caro was loaned to Segunda División club Elche CF in a season-long deal.
 On 1 July of the following year, he terminated his contract with Betis and signed a two-year deal with Córdoba CF hours later.
 He scored his first goal as a professional on 8 October 2016, closing a 1–1 away draw with CD Numancia.

 On 27 July 2018, free agent Caro signed a two-year contract with Albacete Balompié, still in the second division.
-He made 17 appearances in his debut campaign to help his side finish fourth, netting in the 3–0 home victory over Córdoba on 2 September.
+He made 17 appearances in his debut campaign to help his side finish fourth, scoring in the 3–0 home victory over Córdoba on 2 September.

 Caro moved abroad for the first time in September 2020, joining NK Osijek of the Croatian First Football League on a three-year deal.
 He returned to Spain and its third tier in the 2022 January transfer window, however, with UCAM Murcia CF.

+Caro remained in the lower leagues until his retirement, representing Linares Deportivo, UD Melilla and CD Estepona FS.